kellentan/kellentan.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Electrical and Computer Engineering (ECE) PhD student at Princeton University.
+I am a second year Electrical and Computer Engineering (ECE) graduate student at Princeton University.
 My research interests lie broadly in natural language processing and machine learning.
 I am particularly interested in better understanding the LLMs that become more and more widespread today.

 Previously, I received my B.S. in Electrical Engineering from UCLA, where I was fortunate to be advised by Prof. Fabien Scalzo.